The Vectrex Captrex

 For now I'll use my multichannel sound hardware with breakout box, to get an idea of the data rate needed to properly capture the screen update rate.

-There's only maybe 200 vector line per 'frame', so something should appear.
+There's only maybe 200 vector lines per 'frame', so something should appear.

 The Tascam US-4x4.
 I'll simply use 3 channels for the X, Y and intensity channels from the Vectrex.